Clement-LVD/financr/README.md

 `'financr'` retrieves financial data from Yahoo Finance.

-- Get historical market data (e.g., market prices, currencies exchange rates)
+- Get historical market data (e.g., market prices, currency exchange rates).
-- Get latest insights on financial assets such as companies, major indices, currencies and crypto-currencies exchanges rates
+- Get the latest insights on financial assets such as companies, major indices, currencies and cryptocurrency exchange rates.
-- And other helper functions, such as converting currencies and cryptocurrencies using the latest exchange rates.
+- Other helper functions, such as converting currencies and cryptocurrencies using the latest exchange rates.

 See the [Vignette ‘Summary of financr